 Here are the suggested brands for totally gluten-free eggnog: ½ cup Captain Morgan’s Rum, ½ cup calvados (apple brandy), and 1 cup Queen Jennie (sorghum whiskey).
 It is this mix of liquors that gives this eggnog recipe a unique and balanced taste.

 📋 How to Make Dairy-Free Eggnog

-Start by whisking the egg yolks, honey, maple syrup, and nutmeg and cinnamon until well combined and thickened slightly.
-The color will be darker than traditional eggnog because of the honey and the maple syrup.
+Start by whisking the egg yolks, honey, maple syrup, nutmeg, and cinnamon until well combined and thickened slightly.
+The color will be darker than traditional eggnog because of the honey and maple syrup.